SparksSkywere/servermanager/WIKI.md

 ### 5.3 Shutdown Procedure

 To stop Server Manager, run `Stop-ServerManager.pyw` or use the "Exit" option from the system tray icon menu.
-The `Stop-ServerManager.pyw` script launches `Modules/stop_servermanager.py`.
+The `Stop-ServerManager.pyw` script launches `Modules/services/stop_servermanager.py`.

 The shutdown utility (`ServerManagerStopper`) executes a carefully ordered shutdown sequence to prevent data loss and orphaned processes:

 1. **Stop All Game Servers** — Attempts to gracefully stop all managed game servers using their configured stop commands.
-2. **Stop Processes from PID Files** — Reads PID files for the launcher, web server, tray icon, dashboard, and automation processes.
+2. **Stop Processes from PID Files** — Reads PID files for launcher, web server, tray icon, dashboard, automation, and debug-center processes (including `debug.pid`).
 For each: sends `terminate()`, waits up to 10 seconds, then uses `taskkill /F /T` (force kill with child processes).
-3. **Stop Processes by Name** — Scans all running processes to find any that match Server Manager module names or have command lines referencing the Server Manager directory.
-This catches any processes not tracked by PID files.
+3. **Stop Processes by Name/Path** — Scans running processes for Server Manager targets using command line plus executable-path validation to catch missed processes while avoiding false-positive system processes.
 4. **Wait and Re-Scan** — Waits briefly, then re-scans to ensure all processes have exited.
 5. **Final Cleanup Kill** — As a last resort, uses `taskkill` with `COMMANDLINE` filters to forcefully kill any remaining `python.exe` or `pythonw.exe` processes associated with Server Manager.
 6. **PID File Removal** — Removes all PID files from the `temp/` directory.